m-salewski/stay_classification/README.md

     * sequences can be specified, with locations and endpoints of stays
     * sequences can be randomly specified
     * batches of sequences are also possible to test any new methods on many examples
+    * canonical sequences,
+        * _ie_ minimal subsequences which exhibit the main challenges,
+        * useful for quick testing and fault identification
 * `box_method`: a module which includes an implementation of the above described box method